 You can use the return you file at the end of your fiscal year to calculate the net amount of GST and QST you actually owe (or the refund you may claim) and to adjust your future quarterly instalments as required.

 You can also use one of the following forms to calculate the amount of your instalment payments:

 - Calculation of Instalments - GST/HST and QST (FPZ-558.C-V)

 You must make your payment within a month after the last day of each quarter of your fiscal year.

 You can make your instalments in any of the following ways:

 - using the online payment service of a financial institution (if you file a separate return for the GST or the QST, you must use the payment code shown on your remittance slip);

 - by mail (return the remittance slip of form FPZ-558-V, GST/HST and QST Instalments, in the envelope provided, along with a cheque or money order).

 The date of receipt of a payment is the date on which the financial institution or Revenu Québec receives it.

-Use the View the Business's File online service to view information about the business's returns, refunds, rebates, remittances and payments.
+Use the View Payments online service to view information about your remittances and payments.
 For statements of account, use the View a Statement of Account service.
 Both services are available in My Account for businesses.